 Ocean Way Studios was collaboratively developed under the creative direction of renowned producer/engineer Allen Sides.
-As the owner/operator of Ocean Way Recording for more than 30 years (see "Ocean Way History" on page 290), his knowledge of how to record various sources within these studios is integral to the high quality results that can be achieved with Ocean Way Studios.
+As the owner/operator of Ocean Way Recording for more than 30 years (see "The History of Ocean Way Recording" on page 306), his knowledge of how to record various sources within these studios is integral to the high quality results that can be achieved with Ocean Way Studios.